andrew/ultimate-awesome/README.md

 - [awesome-mojo](https://github.com/mojicians/awesome-mojo) - A curated list of awesome Mojo 🔥 frameworks, libraries, software and resources.
 - [awesome-time-series](https://github.com/cuge1995/awesome-time-series) - List of papers, code, and other resources.
 - [toolsforactivism](https://github.com/drewrwilson/toolsforactivism) - Growing list of digital tools for activism things.
-- [awesome-high-performance-computing](https://github.com/trevor-vincent/awesome-high-performance-computing) - A curated list of awesome high performance computing resources.
 - [awesome-linters](https://github.com/caramelomartins/awesome-linters) - A community-driven list of awesome linters.
 - [awesome-genome-visualization](https://github.com/cmdcolin/awesome-genome-visualization) - A list of interesting genome browser and genome visualization programs.
 - [awesome-gatsby](https://github.com/prayash/awesome-gatsby) - ⚛️ 📄 🚀 Awesome list for the mighty Gatsby.js, a blazing fast React static site generator.
+- [awesome-educational-games](https://github.com/yrgo/awesome-educational-games) - A curated list of awesome educational games to learn editors, languages, programming, etc.
 - [Awesome-Autonomous-Driving](https://github.com/autodriving-heart/Awesome-Autonomous-Driving) - Awesome-autonomous-driving.
 - [awesome-lemmy-instances](https://github.com/maltfield/awesome-lemmy-instances) - Comparison of different Lemmy Instances.
 - [javascript-dev-bookmarks](https://github.com/didicodes/javascript-dev-bookmarks) - A collection of articles that will help you get better at JavaScript.
 - [awesome-cli-frameworks](https://github.com/shadawck/awesome-cli-frameworks) - Collection of tools to build beautiful command line interface in different languages.
 - [awesome-solana-nfts](https://github.com/ilmoi/awesome-solana-nfts) - A curated list of Solana NFT protocols, repos & community tools.
 - [Awesome-LLM4IE-Papers](https://github.com/quqxui/Awesome-LLM4IE-Papers) - Awesome papers about generative Information Extraction (IE) using Large Language Models (LLMs) .
-- [awesome-educational-games](https://github.com/yrgo/awesome-educational-games) - A curated list of awesome educational games to learn editors, languages, programming, etc.
 - [NL2SQL_Handbook](https://github.com/HKUSTDial/NL2SQL_Handbook) - [TKDE'25] This is a continuously updated handbook for readers to easily track the latest Text-to-SQL techniques in the literature and provide practical guidance for researchers and practitioners.
 Official repo for A Survey of Text-to-SQL in the Era of LLMs: Where are we, and where are we going?.
 - [awesome-lightning-network](https://github.com/bcongdon/awesome-lightning-network) - ⚡ A curated list of awesome Lightning Network projects for developers and crypto enthusiasts.
 - [openstl](https://github.com/chengtan9907/openstl) - OpenSTL: A Comprehensive Benchmark of Spatio-Temporal Predictive Learning.